yosoDev/foermchen/README.md

   - Inputs should be readonly, but with regular styling
     - Picker opens on focus / click
   - Is there a way to combine date and time pickers in the datetime field?
+- [ ] Allow injection of errors (e.g. from server-side validation)
+  - theoretically possible via `Foermchen.handleErrors()`, but passing a simple error structure is preferred